yairchu/yairchu.github.io/site/posts/programmer-bug-reports.md

 ### Fix the problem

 Did you try the previous steps?
-With any luck, those already provides a lot of insight about the bug, and hopefully even made it obvious.
+With any luck, those already provide a lot of insight about the bug, and hopefully even made it obvious.
 If it's an easy fix, consider adding a PR to your bug report!

 ### Notes